 (ix) any vehicle that is required to be registered pursuant to The Traffic Safety Act;”

 As you can see, there is no worldwide universal definition of what types of vehicles fall under the term “ATV.”
-The examples above should give you a general idea but always refer to current laws and regulations in the state or country you want to ride.
+The examples above should give you a general idea, but always refer to current laws and regulations in the state or country you want to ride.

 What Kind of Vehicle Is an ATV?

-If you’re looking for a more universal and less complex definition of what an ATV is, we recommend the one from Oxford Dictionary:
+If you’re looking for a more universal and less complex definition of what an ATV is, we recommend the one from the Oxford Dictionary:

 “An All Terrain Vehicle is “a small open motor vehicle with one or two seats and three or more wheels fitted with large tires, designed for use on rough ground.”